filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 A summary of topics covered by the [Pact CI/CD setup guide](https://docs.pact.io/pact_nirvana):

-1. Learn about Pact, talk, and get team alignment to try it out
+1. Learn about Pact, talk, and get team alignment to try it out.
 2. Get a single test working manually.
 3. Manually integrate with Pact Broker/PactFlow.
 4. Integrate Pact Broker/PactFlow into the deployment pipeline.